 Speeding Can Contribute to Many Types of Motor Vehicle Accidents

-If we agree to work together on your car accident case, a Baton Rouge exceeding posted speed limits lawyer from the Morris Bart law firm will go to work gathering evidence to show the at-fault driver acted negligently and should be held liable for your injuries and related losses.
+If we agree to work together on your car accident case, a Baton Rouge car accident lawyer from the Morris Bart law firm will go to work gathering evidence to show the at-fault driver acted negligently and should be held liable for your injuries and related losses.
 Doing so will require us to prove:

 - The four elements of negligence.

 - A fair value for your noneconomic damages, such as pain and suffering.

 Proving negligence does not necessarily require us to prove the driver was exceeding the speed limit at the time of the accident, although this can play a role in the cause of the collision.
 We will, instead, need to document exactly what led to the accident.
 For example, if the driver took a turn too quickly and crossed over the centerline colliding head-on with your vehicle, we would need to prove they crossed the centerline.

 The evidence that may help us meet the necessary burden of proof in this type of case includes: